 - Teach your students that simply counting to six can help them calm angry feelings.
 Give each student a piece of blank paper.
 Fold it to make six boxes.
 Have students number the boxes in order.
 If desired, students can illustrate each box to show a progression from anger to contentment.
 Practice using the counting chart as a class, pointing to each box as you count aloud.
 If a student is ever feeling angry in the future, encourage him or her to use their counting chart.

-Click this link to browse all of our products about Feelings and Emotions.
-Click the image below to download a informational sheet about Joy Cowley Early Birds, which includes the book featured in this article.
+Click the image below to download a informational sheet about Joy Cowley Early Birds , which includes the book featured in this article.